 Evidence Missing From Your Disclosure

 A criminal defence lawyer should always be considering the evidence the police have collected in their investigation.
-Very often disclosure of the evidence happens over a period of time after being released on bail and before trial.
+Often disclosure of evidence happens over a period of time after being released on bail and before trial.
 Outstanding disclosure is often part of every pre-trial conversation and resolution meeting.
 A missing piece of evidence or outstanding witness statement may have an impact on whether your case should proceed to trial or resolve by another means.

 Information That Could Lead To Withdrawing The Charges

 The Crown has a continuing obligation to always evaluate the strength of their case and their reasonable prospect of obtaining a conviction.
-Once a case is set for trial does not mean that pre-trial resolution meetings have to stop.
+Once a case is set for trial does not mean that Crown pre-trial meetings have to stop.
 Your defence lawyer can always meet with the Crown to provide information that may assist in resolving the matter.